-Stackify Retrace is likely one of the most affordable options on this list, with costs starting at $25-$50 per month per server and $10 per month for non-production.
+Stackify Retrace is likely one of the most affordable options on this list, with prices starting at $25-$50 per month per server and $10 per month for non-production.

-New Relic has taken the concept of having a SaaS-based APM to new heights and, by many standards, is one of the industry leaders in application performance management.
-It's especially useful for mobile applications and advanced performance monitoring for the browser.
+New Relic has taken the concept of having a SaaS-based APM to new heights and, by many standards, it is one of the industry leaders in application performance management.
+It's especially useful for mobile apps and advanced performance monitoring for the browser.